 - Tape (I used painters tape)

-- Cricut (I have the Air Explore 2)
+- Cricut (I have the Air Explore 2.
+They have a newer model now, linked here.)

 - Cricut Design File (My uppercase letters are 4″ tall and my lowercase letters are almost 3″ tall).
 If you do not have a Cricut, you could try these 4″ letter stencils or this upper/lower case stencil set.